rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-firmware-updates.md

 !!! note

-The CLI must be used to perform the firmware.
-Stopping I/O includes shutting down the storage controllers which in term shuts down access to the PowerVault manager.
+      "The CLI must be used to perform the firmware.
+Stopping I/O includes shutting down the storage controllers which in term shuts down access to the PowerVault manager."

 1. Open a command prompt and navgate to the directory containing the firmware update file to load.
 2. Type `ftp <controller-network-address>`.
 For example, `ftp 10.0.0.2`.